Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 People with IBS or chronic digestion problems – if you have a weak digestive system then you will not withstand the antinutrients in pumpkin seeds at all.

-The source of all your nausea, stomach aches and ingestion is probably 1) imbalanced gut bacteria, or 2) a dysfunctional gut lining.
+The source of all your nausea and stomach aches is probably 1) imbalanced gut bacteria, or 2) a dysfunctional gut lining.
 The phytic acid and lectins in pumpkin seeds will worsen both conditions and worsen your acne.
+Luckily, with steps such as slashing sugar and removing gluten, your digestion should gradually improve.
+It isn’t an incurable condition from which you should simply pray for respite; it’s caused by “conventional wisdom”, the irreparably flawed Standard American Diet.

-Standard American dieters – speaking of which, if you’ve only just uncovered the world of natural health and dietary strategies then pumpkin seeds should be avoided.
-If you’ve stumbled through life eating what big health bodies have told you to, then your digestive system and body will simply be too weak.
+Standard American dieters – speaking of which, if you’ve only just uncovered the world of natural dietary strategies, then pumpkin seeds should be avoided.
+If you’ve stumbled through life eating what big health bodies have told you to, then your digestive system and body may simply be too weak.
+This can be true even if your digestion seems excellent.
+Eat cleanly for two months and your body will strengthen.

 Carnivorous dieters – if you’re obsessed with meat, eggs and organs regardless of any natural health strategies, you are probably obtaining the benefits of pumpkin seeds already.
-The sources of zinc and glycine are primarily animal foods.

 BONUS POWER – skin tone